david-singerman/markdown-cv/index.md

 ### Book

-*Unrefined: How Capitalism Reinvented Sugar* (University of Chicago Press, forthcoming September 2025).
+*[Unrefined: How Capitalism Reinvented Sugar](https://press.uchicago.edu/ucp/books/book/chicago/U/bo251837774.html)* (University of Chicago Press, forthcoming September 2025).
 Part of the [Synthesis series](https://press.uchicago.edu/ucp/books/series/SYN.html) in the history of chemistry.

 ### Peer-reviewed articles and chapters

-"Who's Afraid of the Dark Sugar?," in *Acquired Tastes: Stories About the Origins of Modern Food*, ed.
+"[Modern Food as Ranked Food: Who's Afraid of the Dark Sugar?](https://doi.org/10.7551/mitpress/13790.003.0017)," in *Acquired Tastes: Stories About the Origins of Modern Food*, ed.
 Benjamin Cohen, Anna Zeide, and Michael Kideckel (MIT Press, 2021)

 "[The Reproducibility Crisis in the Age of Digital Medicine](https://www.nature.com/articles/s41746-019-0079-z)" (with Aaron Stupple and Leo Anthony Celi), *npj Digital Medicine* 2, no. 1 (January 29, 2019): 2.

-"Sugar machines and the fragile infrastructure of commodities in the nineteenth century," *Osiris* vol. 33 (2018), special issue on "Science and Capitalism: Entangled Histories."
+"[Sugar machines and the fragile infrastructure of commodities in the nineteenth century](https://doi.org/10.1086/699234)," *Osiris* vol. 33 (2018), special issue on "Science and Capitalism: Entangled Histories."

-"The Limits of Chemical Control in the Caribbean Sugar Factory," *Radical History Review* no. 127, "Political Histories of Technoscience," January 2017.
+"[The Limits of Chemical Control in the Caribbean Sugar Factory](https://doi.org/10.1215/01636545-3690858)," *Radical History Review* no. 127, "Political Histories of Technoscience," January 2017.

-"Keynesian Eugenics and the Goodness of the World," *Journal of British Studies* 55, no. 3, July 2016.
+"[Keynesian Eugenics and the Goodness of the World](https://dx.doi.org/10.1017/jbr.2016.56)," *Journal of British Studies* 55, no. 3, July 2016.

-"Science, Commodities, and Corruption in the Gilded Age," *Journal of the Gilded Age and Progressive Era* 15, no. 3, July 2016.
+"[Science, Commodities, and Corruption in the Gilded Age](http://dx.doi.org/10.1017/S1537781416000128)," *Journal of the Gilded Age and Progressive Era* 15, no. 3, July 2016.
 (Awarded the 2018 Treasury Historical Association 1500 Penn Prize.)

-"Inventing Purity in the Atlantic Sugar World, 1860-1930," *Enterprise & Society* 16, no. 4, December 2015.
+"[Inventing Purity in the Atlantic Sugar World, 1860-1930](http://dx.doi.org/10.1017/eso.2015.74)," *Enterprise & Society* 16, no. 4, December 2015.

-"'A Doubt is At Best an Unsafe Standard': Measuring Sugar in the Early Bureau of Standards," *NIST Journal of Research*, January 2007.
+"['A Doubt is At Best an Unsafe Standard': Measuring Sugar in the Early Bureau of Standards,](http://dx.doi.org/10.6028/jres.112.004)" *NIST Journal of Research*, January 2007.

 ### Public writing